Dr Heather Brown

 - Health Economics

 - MSc in Oncology and Palliative Care

 - Dissertation Examiner

 - Brown H, D'Amico F, Knapp M, Orrell M, Rehill A, Vale L, Robinson L. A cost effectiveness analysis of maintenance cognitive stimulation therapy (MCST) for people with dementia: examining the influence of cognitive ability and living arrangements.
 Aging & Mental Health 2018, epub ahead of print.

 - Frew E, Brown H, Goodman A, Platt M, Seidler E, Spetz J, McIntyre D. Building an international health economics teaching network.
-Health Economics 2018.
-In Press.
+Health Economics 2018, 27(6).

 - Naghdi S, Moradi T, Brown H, Ghiasvand H, Mobinizadeh M. Decomposing inequality in Financial Protection Situation in Iran after implementing the health reform plan; what does the evidence show based on National Survey of Households’ Budget?.
-International Journal of Health Planning and Management 2018.
-In Press.
+International Journal of Health Planning and Management 2018, Epub ahead of print.

-- Mills S, Adams J, White M, Wrieden W, Brown H. Sociodemographic characteristics and frequency of consuming home cooked meals and meals from out of home sources: cross-sectional analysis of a population-based cohort study.
-Public Health Nutrition 2018.
-In Press.
+- Mills S, Adams J, White M, Wrieden W, Brown H. Sociodemographic characteristics and frequency of consuming home-cooked meals and meals from out-of-home sources: cross-sectional analysis of a population-based cohort study.
+Public Health Nutrition 2018, epub ahead of print.